Our Customers Say It Best:

 In August 2015 I decided to it was the time to start taking care of myself.
 I made the decision to have the gastric sleeve procedure.
 I really appreciate that BVSA gives you the necessary tools to succeed.
 The knowledgeable staff provide coaching and support when you hit a plateau.
 They offer helpful tips and resources to keep you headed towards your goal before and after surgery.
 The surgery gives you a jump start (almost like a battery) but what you do from there depends on you because everyone is different.

 I was determined, worked very hard, was compliant, and I AM becoming a SUCCESS.
 I still have a ways to go, but using the tools provided to me and drawing of the skilled staff’s knowledge and support I’ve lost 62 pounds.
 If you want something bad enough are determined & dedicated, you can obtain your goal.
 This is a mental and physical challenge , but I know that staying focused and motivated and making better choices, will get me to that goal.
-I was in the hospital one night released the next day.
 I never took one pain pill, and my only regret is that I didn’t do this earlier in life, instead of at the age of 65!
 At our annual Christmas party I danced the night away (or as they say “I got my groove on”) I held up my end with the much younger generation and was full of energy and life!

 –Bobbie, Kansas City